ikjordan/picozx81/README.md

   + Plays sound, and also demos various text scrolling techniques on a basic 16kB ZX81.
 This demo requires very specific timing, so shows the accuracy of the emulator
 + [There are no limits](http://www.ag1976.com/prods.html?prodid=55)
 #### With WRX RAM
-Both generate a display more than 320 pixels wide, so some information is not displayed.
-Best viewed with `centre` set to `On`
+Both generate a display more than 320 pixels wide, so some information is not displayed in 640 by 480 mode (i.e. `FiveSevenSix` is set to `off`)
 + [25thanni](https://bodo4all.fortunecity.ws/zx/25thanni.html)
-  + The scrolling "ticker" is more than 320 pixels wide, so all of it is not visible
+  + The scrolling "ticker" is more than 320 pixels wide, so all of it is not visible in 640 by 480 mode.
 + [rezurrection](https://bodo4all.fortunecity.ws/zx/rezurrection.html)
-  + The initial fast horizontal scrolling highlights the non-synchronised screen drawing of the emulator, leading to visible tearing
+  + The initial fast horizontal scrolling highlights the non-synchronised screen drawing of the emulator when running in 640 by 480 mode with `FrameSync` set to `Off`, leading to visible tearing

 ## ZX80
 + [ZX80 3K QS DEFENDER](http://www.fruitcake.plus.com/Sinclair/ZX80/FlickerFree/ZX80_Defender.htm)
-  + This game generates 31 lines of text.
-The bottom line is not displayed in the emulator, but the game is still playable.
+  + This game generates 32 lines of text.
+The bottom two line is not displayed in the emulator, but the game is still playable.
 The QS sound board is emulated
 + [Breakout](http://www.fruitcake.plus.com/Sinclair/ZX80/FlickerFree/ZX80_Breakout.htm)
 + [Double Breakout](http://www.fruitcake.plus.com/Sinclair/ZX80/SoftwareArchive4K/BeamSoftware.htm)
 + [Kong](http://www.fruitcake.plus.com/Sinclair/ZX80/FlickerFree/ZX80_Kong.htm)